sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 # Control flow
 As in other languages, control flow in Elixir can be achieved using conditional constructs.
 Elixir provides three main ways to do so:
 - `if, else` construct: The most common method for evaluating one condition.
-- `if, unless`: The most common method for evaluating one condition with fallback to evaluating an alternative condition if the first condition is false.
+- `if, unless`: The most common method for evaluating one condition with a fallback to evaluating an alternative condition if the first condition is `false`.
 - `case` construct:  The most common method for evaluating multiple conditions (*cases*) based on pattern matching.
 - `cond` construct: The most common method for evaluating multiple conditions until one is true based on boolean expressions.